emc-openstack/vmax-cinder-driver/README.md

 ## OpenStack Release Support

-This driver package supports the Havana and Icehouse releases.
+This driver package supports the Juno and Kilo releases.
 Compared to previously released versions, enhancements include:
-*	Support for multiple VMAX arrays
+*	Support for consistency groups.
-*	Support for per-array ECOM servers
+*	Support for live migration.
-*	Multiple Pool Support
-*	FAST automated storage tiering policy support
-*	Dynamic masking view creation (FC and iSCSI)
-*	Striped volume creation
+*	Use lookup service in FC auto zoning.

 ## Supported Operations